MicrosoftDocs/azure-docs/articles/data-factory/data-factory-azure-ml-batch-execution-activity.md

 #### Pipeline
-The pipeline has two activities: AzureMLBatchExecution and AzureMLUpdateResource.
+The pipeline has two activities: **AzureMLBatchExecution** and **AzureMLUpdateResource**.
 The Azure ML Batch Execution activity takes the training data as input and produces .iLearner file as an output.
 The activity invokes the training web service (training experiment exposed as a web service) with the input training data and receives the ilearner file from the webservice.
 The noOpOutput is just a dummy output dataset that is required by the Azure Data Factory service to run the pipeline.

 ![pipeline diagram](./media/data-factory-azure-ml-batch-execution-activity/update-activity-pipeline-diagram.png)